ashoknanda/FinTech-NewsHub/wp-content/plugins/user-submitted-posts/readme.txt

 == Screenshots ==

 1. USP Settings Screen (panels toggled closed)
-2. USP Plugin Settings (showing default options)
+2. USP Plugin Settings, showing default options (panels toggle open/closed)
 3. USP Form (with all fields enabled)
 4. USP Form (with just a few fields enabled)
 5. Example showing how to display the form on a Page (using a shortcode)